 Definitely check out the various external website links listed in this post.
 But in parallel, don’t forget the other more direct route to getting MBA scholarships for Indian students – a well-planned MBA admissions strategy coupled with a rock solid application.

-If you need help, drop us an email early on in the process: info [at] mbacrystalball [dot] com
+If you need help, contact MBA Crystal Ball.
+Drop us an email early on in the process: info [at] mbacrystalball [dot] com